Distributionally Robust Causal Abstractions: Appendix

-\paragraph{Simple Lung Cancer (SLC) Dataset} The Simple Lung Cancer (SLC) dataset models the causal relationships between three continuous variables: \(S\) denotes \emph{Smoking}, \(T\) denotes \emph{Tar deposition} in the lungs, and \(C\) denotes \emph{Cancer} development.
-In the low-level representation, smoking causes tar accumulation, which in turn causes cancer.
+The Simple Lung Cancer (\texttt{SLC}) dataset models the causal relationships between three continuous variables: \(S\) denotes \emph{Smoking}, \(T\) denotes \emph{Tar deposition} in the lungs, and \(C\) denotes \emph{Cancer} development.
+In the low-level representation, smoking causes tar accumulation, which, in turn, causes cancer.
 The high-level abstraction removes the intermediate variable \(T\), resulting in a direct causal link between smoking and cancer.
-The experiment includes a set of 6 distinct low-level and 3 high-level binary interventions.
+The experiment includes a set of 6 distinct low-level and 3 high-level binary relevant interventions: \(\intervsetbase = \{ \iota_0, \dots, \iota_5 \}\) and \(\intervsetabst = \{ \eta_0, \eta_1, \eta_2 \}\).
+Table~\ref{tab:slc_interventions} demonstrates the map $\omega:\intervsetbase \to \intervsetabst$.
 The corresponding low-level and high-level causal graphs are shown in Fig.~\ref{fig:low_high_graphs_slc}.